-The user dependent impact on emissions is considerable and is taken into account in the calculation of emissions as explained below.
-Wood combustion skills have traditionally been common knowledge due to the cold climate where efficiency of heating has played a key role.
-In the latest decades urbanization (movement to district heating equipped houses) has brought up the need to provide guidance for good combustion practices to those no more familiar to these skills.
+The user dependent impact on small scale wood combustion of emissions is considerable and is taken into account in the calculation of emissions as explained below.
+Wood combustion skills have traditionally been common knowledge due to the cold climate and need for efficient heating.
+In the latest decades urbanization (movement to district heating equipped houses) has brought up the need to provide guidance for good combustion practices to those less skilled in manual wood combustion.

-Among the best practices in wood combustion are (a) low moisture content of the wood, which is impacted by the correct storage conditions (moisture content preferably < 20%). (b) Combustion according to the equipment specifications regarding the batch lay-out, adding and sizes of batches, ignition, adjustment of air intake and shutdown, as well as (c) maintenance of the equipment and the chimney. (d) Waste combustion has been forbidden for a long period.
-Combustion conditions are automatically controlled in the automated equipment but part of the issues listed above remain user influenced.
+Among the best practices in wood combustion are

+- (a) Low moisture content of the wood, which is impacted by the correct storage conditions (moisture content preferably < 20%) - (b) Combustion according to the equipment specifications regarding the batch lay-out, adding and sizes of batches, ignition, adjustment of air intake and shutdown - (c) Maintenance of the equipment and the chimney - (d) Waste combustion has been forbidden for a long period - (e) While combustion conditions are automatically controlled in the automated equipment, part of the issues listed above remain user influenced.